aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/multi_ed25519.md

 ## Function `new_signature_from_bytes`

-Parses the input bytes as a purported MultiEd25519 multi-signature.
+Parses the input bytes as a purported MultiEd25519 multi&#45;signature.

 <pre><code>public fun new_signature_from_bytes(bytes: vector&lt;u8&gt;): multi_ed25519::Signature<br/></code></pre>